kmcdono2/getmicah.github.io/sharp2017/sharp2017.md

 #### RF and AM @ ISECS 2015: Micro & Macro questions
-##### Micro = “researchers seek more detailed descriptions of individual first and re-editions” for “patterns of actual production locations, print materials, and font styles”
+##### Micro = 'researchers seek more detailed descriptions of individual first and re-editions' for 'patterns of actual production locations, print materials, and font styles'
-##### Macro = “patterns of content, narrative form and location as these evolved’ over time and space
+##### Macro = 'patterns of content, narrative form and location as these evolved' over time and space

-#### Quantitative study of the French novel with computational methods
-#### Literary questions

 #### 2. What interpretative interventions were made?